- Definition of a Transfer Applicant

 - Superscore: When reviewing SAT and ACT scores, we use the highest score from each section across all administrations.
 We encourage students to report all scores knowing that we will recombine the sections to get the best possible set of scores for each candidate.

 - Writing and essay sections: The ACT Essay and SAT Writing section are not required and not considered for admission.
 Writing or essay section scores are not visible as part of the admission evaluation process.
+This policy will not be affected in light of the cancellation of the SAT Writing section instituted by the College Board.

 - Self-reported Scores: Students have the option to submit self-reported scores if they are graduating from a high school within the U.S. or submit official scores.
 Admitted students who choose to enroll at Rice will be required to submit official test scores prior to matriculation.